 First, I’ll say off the top: I love Nintendo.
 I was introduced to Mario games as a kid and have many fond memories playing them with my family.
 The original Mario Party was one of the first games I played with my cousins and it holds a dear place in my heart.
 So, naturally, when I got a Nintendo Switch this past Christmas, they gave me Super Mario Party as a gift.
 After playing it, I instantly loved it.

 Taken as a whole, I have mixed feelings about the Mario Party series, with my opinions oscillating from game-to-game.
 Yet there is no doubt the influence it has on my mind, as I realized that the Hopscotch game I just designed for Game Design class borrowed several elements from the series.
-Now, as we’re discussing dice games in class, I revisited my newfound love for Super Mario Party.
+Now, while discussing dice games in class, I revisited my newfound love for Super Mario Party.

 After many years of Mario Party games that tried out new styles of gameplay, Super Mario Party returns the series back to its original style: